What We Do

 We further invest our resources in helping nonprofits become exceptional at fundraising.
-With money for their missions, organizations multiply their impact to health.
-Our fundraising system teaches charities “how to fish” and has trained nearly 5,000 people from more than 400 nonprofits in North Dakota and western Minnesota.
+With money for their missions, organizations multiply their impact on health and quality of life.
+Our fundraising system teaches charities “how to fish” and has trained nearly 5,000 people from more than 450 nonprofits in North Dakota and western Minnesota.
 Organizations using the system are raising vastly more and are expanding their capacity to solve health problems we face in this region.

 Our Story Of Changing Impact

 Dakota Medical Foundation was formed in the 1960s by pioneering physicians and community leaders with the vision to build a progressive new hospital on Fargo’s growing south side.
 Initial tax exempt status was granted May 26, 1962.